Gellybean/Mathfinder-Bot/char-update.md

 #### Remarks
 This feature is meant to update your character at each level (or whenever you feel like it) by importing a character sheet from a program more suited for character advancement.
-It should not remove any custom made stats, but it *will* override any defaults with ones from the sheet.
+It should not remove any custom made stats, but most default stats will be overridden.